 Head lice are tiny insects that feed on blood from the human scalp.
-An infestation of head lice, called pediculosis capitis, most often affects children and usually results from the direct transfer of lice from the hair of one person to the hair of another.
+Head lice most often affect children.
+The insects usually spread through direct transfer from the hair of one person to the hair of another.

-A head lice infestation isn't a sign of poor personal hygiene or an unclean living environment.
-Head lice don't carry bacterial or viral infectious diseases.
+Having head lice isn't a sign of poor personal hygiene or an unclean living environment.
+Head lice don't carry bacterial or viral diseases.

-Over-the-counter and prescription medications are available to treat head lice.
-Following treatment instructions carefully is important for ridding your scalp and hair of lice and their eggs.
+Nonprescription and prescription medications can help treat head lice.
+Follow treatment instructions carefully to rid the scalp and hair of lice and their eggs.

-A number of home or natural remedies are used to treat head lice infestations, but there is little to no clinical evidence of their effectiveness.
+People also use a number of home or natural remedies to get rid of head lice.
+But there is little to no clinical evidence that they're effective.

 - Itching.
-Itching on the scalp, neck and ears is the most common symptom.
-This is an allergic reaction to louse saliva.
-When a person has an infestation for the first time, itching may not occur for two to six weeks after infestation.
+The most common symptom of head lice is itching on the scalp, neck and ears.
+This is an allergic reaction to louse bites.
+When a person has head lice for the first time, itching may not occur for 4 to 6 weeks.

 - Lice on scalp.
-Lice may be visible but are difficult to spot because they're small, avoid light and move quickly.
+You may be able to see the lice, but they're often hard to spot because they're small, avoid light and move quickly.

 - Lice eggs (nits) on hair shafts.
-Nits stick to hair shafts.
-Incubating nits may be difficult to see because they're very tiny.
+Nits stick to hair shafts and may be hard to see because they're very tiny.
 They're easiest to spot around the ears and the hairline of the neck.
 Empty nits may be easier to spot because they're lighter in color and further from the scalp.
-However, the presence of nits doesn't necessarily indicate an active infestation.
+However, the presence of nits doesn't mean there are live lice.

 When to see a doctor

-See your doctor before you begin treatment if you suspect that you or your child has a head lice infestation.
-Studies show that many children have been treated for head lice with over-the-counter medications or home remedies when they don't have an active head lice infestation.
+See a health care provider before you begin treatment if you suspect that you or your child has head lice.
+Your or your child's health care provider can confirm that head lice are present.
+Studies show that many children have been treated for head lice with nonprescription medications or home remedies when they didn't have lice.

 Things often mistaken for nits include: